Inside Denmark's Elite Murder Squad: How Investigators Crack Complex Cases

 In the latest episode of the long-running Danish true crime podcast "Danske Drabssager" (Danish Murder Cases), host Stine Bolther interviews Kurt Kragh, a retired detective who rose to deputy head of this elite division.
 Released in March 2026, the Season 14 episode marks a shift from case-specific storytelling toward institutional examination—exploring how modern murder investigations actually work behind closed doors.

 Kragh's career spans decades of Denmark's most serious crimes.
 Unlike many true crime interviews that focus on sensational details, this conversation centers on methodology: how investigators approach crime scenes, develop suspect profiles, and construct cases strong enough to withstand Scandinavian legal scrutiny.
-The Danish justice system, like other Nordic countries, maintains rigorous evidentiary standards that can make murder convictions genuinely difficult to secure, even with circumstantial evidence that might suffice elsewhere.
+The Danish justice system, like other Nordic countries, maintains rigorous evidentiary standards that can make murder convictions genuinely difficult to secure, even with circumstantial that might suffice elsewhere.